splicebox/PsiCLASS/README.md

                		-s STRING: path to the trusted splice file (default: not used) -o STRING: prefix of output files (default: ./psiclass) -p INT: number of threads (default: 1)
-			-vn INT |-vf FLOAT : minimum number | fraction of samples a transcript must appear in to be reported (defaults: 3, 0.25)
+			-c FLOAT: only use the subexons with classifier score <= than the given number. (default: 0.05) -vn INT |-vf FLOAT : minimum number | fraction of samples a transcript must appear in to be reported (defaults: 3, 0.25)
               		--stage INT:  (default: 0)